Southwest Research Institute® (SwRI®) NewsPrinter Friendly Version

 SwRI leads the New Horizons team, which also includes major partners at The Johns Hopkins University Applied Physics Laboratory, Laurel, Md.; Stanford University, Palo Alto, Calif.; Ball Aerospace Corp., Boulder; the NASA Goddard Space Flight Center, Greenbelt, Md.; and the Jet Propulsion Laboratory, Pasadena, Calif.
 The Johns Hopkins Applied Physics Lab will build the New Horizons spacecraft and operate it in flight.
 More information on the New Horizons mission can be found at http://pluto.jhuapl.edu.

 For more information, contact Deborah Deffenbaugh, (210) 522-2046.

-SwRI is an independent, nonprofit, applied research and development organization based in San Antonio, Texas, with more than 2,800 employees and an annual research volume of more than $315 million.
+SwRI is an independent, nonprofit, applied research and development organization based in San Antonio, Texas, with nearly 2,800 employees and an annual research volume of more than $315 million.